b3j0f/schema/README.rst

 .. code-block:: python

-   from b3j0f.schema import Schema, updatecontent, ThisSchema, RefSchema, FunctionSchema, build, FloatSchema, BooleanSchema, StringSchema from random import random
+   from b3j0f.schema import Schema, ThisSchema, RefSchema, build from random import random

    @build(foo=2)  # transform a python class to a schema class with the additional property foo